AdobeDocs/adobe-dev-console/src/pages/guides/projects/approval.md

 ![](../../images/approval-in-review.png)

-Following a review by your organization administrators, your application will either be approved and published or rejected.
+Following a review by your System administrators, your application will either be approved and published or rejected.
 If the application is rejected, your admin will be able to include a note telling you what went wrong, allowing you to fix the error and submit for approval again.

 ![](../../images/approval-app-rejected.png)